-High Option Benefits You pay Page • Deductible Nothing 24 Coinsurance 10% Coinsurance up to coinsurance limit (\$500 Self Only enrollment or \$1,000 Self Plus One and Self and Family enrollment) 24 Maximum Out-of-Pocket (coinsurance, medical and pharmacy drug copays) \$7,150 Self Only enrollment or \$14,300 Self Plus One and Self and Family enrollment 25 Medical services provided by physicians: Treatment services provided in the office \$20 office visit copayment (Primary Care Provider) \$40 office visit copayment (Specialist) 29 Diagnostic services provided in the office Nothing 29 Services provided by a hospital and emergency services Inpatient/Outpatient Hospital Services 10% coinsurance 57 • Emergency In-area \$100 copayment per emergency room visit (waived if direct admit to inpatient) \$40 copayment per urgent care visit 10% coinsurance for related services 60 Emergency Out-of-Area \$100 copayment per emergency room visit (waived if direct admit to inpatient) \$40 copayment per urgent care visit 10% coinsurance for related services 60 Behavioral health and substance misuse disorder treatment: \$20 copayment per visit (outpatient) 10% coinsurance (inpatient) 63
+High Option Benefits You pay Page • Deductible Nothing 24 • Coinsurance The calendar year coinsurance limit is \$500 Self Only enrollment or \$1,000 Self Plus One and Self and Family enrollment.
+24 Maximum Out-of-Pocket (coinsurance, medical and pharmacy drug copays) \$5,000 Self Only enrollment or \$10,000 Self Plus One and Self and Family enrollment 25 Medical services provided by physicians: Treatment services provided in the office \$20 office visit copayment (Primary Care Provider) \$40 office visit copayment (Specialist) 29 Diagnostic services provided in the office Nothing 30 Services provided by a hospital and emergency services • Inpatient/Outpatient Hospital Services 10% coinsurance 57, 58 • Emergency In-area \$100 copayment per emergency room visit (waived if direct admit to inpatient) \$40 copayment per urgent care visit 10% coinsurance for related services 61 • Emergency Out-of-Area \$100 copayment per emergency room visit (waived if direct admit to inpatient) \$40 copayment per urgent care visit 10% coinsurance for related services 61 Behavioral health and substance use disorder treatment: \$20 copayment per visit (outpatient) 10% coinsurance (inpatient) 63

 High Option Benefits You pay Page

 Prescription drugs:

-Retail pharmacy Tier 1 (generics) \$10 copayment Tier 2 (preferred brands and select generics) 30% co-insurance, maximum \$75 copayment per prescription (\$1,500 out-of-pocket maximum per contract year; \$10 copayment applies thereafter) Tier 3 (expanded brands and select generics) 50% co-insurance with a minimum \$50 copayment and a maximum \$150 copayment per prescription.
+Retail pharmacy Tier 1 (Generics) \$10 copayment Tier 2 (Preferred Brands and select Generics) 30% co-insurance, maximum \$75 copayment per prescription (\$1,500 out-of- pocket maximum per contract year; \$10 copayment applies thereafter) Tier 3 (Non-Preferred Brands and select Generics) 50% co-insurance with a minimum \$50 copayment and a maximum \$150 copayment per prescription.

-Tier 4 (specialty drugs) \$100 copayment
+Tier 4 (Specialty Drugs) \$100 copayment

-• Mail order 90 day supply (maintenance medications) Tier 1 - \$20 copayment (90 day supply) Tier 2 - 30% co-insurance of the cost for a 2-month supply (90 day supply) 67
+Mail order 90-day supply (maintenance medications) Tier 1 - \$20 copayment (90-day supply) Tier 2 - 30% co-insurance of the cost for a 2-month supply (90-day supply) 68

-Summary of benefits for the Standard Option Benefit of Dean Health Plan - 2018
+Summary of Benefits For The Standard Option Benefit of Dean Health Plan - 2020

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
+You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at deancare.com/federalemployee.
 On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk () means the item is subject to the \$500 Self Only Enrollment or \$1,000 Self Plus One and Self and Family enrollment calendar year deductible.